Alexayy/tfzrtwitapp/README.md

 # Twitter Clone

 This is Twitter Clone application assignment given out by the course instructor and professor prof. Dr. Zoltan Kazi.
-The project is done as open source project, in one-man-team enviroment.
+The project is done as open source project, in collaboration of two students.

 It simulates barebone and skeleton functions of Twitter.